 Polar histogram

-- The growth is displayed in the form of a round directional histogram that uses pie shaped wedges to describe values (unlike the traditional histogram that uses rectangles to describe values).
+The growth is displayed in the form of a round directional histogram that uses pie shaped wedges to describe values (unlike the traditional histogram that uses rectangles to describe values).

-- Length is plotted as a function of direction.
+Length is plotted as a function of direction.

 The meaning of length in polar histograms is important: Projection collapses Z, but length in Z is used in the length calculation for the polar histogram.
-The total length in the polar histogram is the same as the total length of all processes used in the polar histogram analysis.
+The total length in the polar histogram is the same as the total length of all processes or vessels used in the polar histogram analysis.

 Use to avoid the disconnection problem associated with the traditional histogram (i.e., the right side of the histogram is connected to the left side) and to make the information easier to interpret visually.

-Perform for dendrites, axons, and apical dendrites.
+Perform for dendrites, axons, apical dendrites, and vessels.

 Apply to the results of the Fan In Diagram transform by checking the Apply Fan-in Transform checkbox.